RobinU434/DataLiteracy/README.md

 ## Do Analysis

-As mentioned before our analysis is based on calculations done in Jupyter-Notebooks.
+The analysis is based on calculations done in Jupyter-Notebooks.
 To start every Notebook incorporated in the final report please start the analysis with.
 ```bash
 python -m project analyse
 ```